kunal11011/cms-node/README.md

 # Company Management System

 This project is a comprehensive Company Management System (CMS) built using TypeScript and Node.js.
-It provides features for user authentication, content creation, and management, aiming to deliver a robust and scalable solution for managing digital content.
+It provides features for user authentication, company creation, and management, aiming to deliver a robust and scalable solution for managing a company employees and get a tree chart also.

 ## Features